Ofloxacin: Adverse effects

-Clostridium difficile-associated diarrhea may occur in connection with the use of any antibacterial drug, especially those with a broad spectrum of activity such as clindamycin, cephalosporins, and fluoroquinolones.
+Clostridioides difficile-associated diarrhea may occur in connection with the use of any antibacterial drug, especially those with a broad spectrum of activity such as clindamycin, cephalosporins, and fluoroquinolones.
 Fluoroquinoline treatment is associated with risk similar to or less than that associated with broad spectrum cephalosporins.
-Fluoroquinoline administration may be associated with the acquisition and outgrowth of a particularly virulent Clostridium strain.
+Fluoroquinolone administration may be associated with the acquisition and outgrowth of a particularly virulent Clostridium strain.

-The U.S. prescribing information contains a warning regarding uncommon cases of peripheral neuropathy, which can be permanent.
+The US prescribing information contains a warning regarding uncommon cases of peripheral neuropathy, which can be permanent.
 Other nervous system effects include insomnia, restlessness, and rarely, seizure, convulsions, and psychosis Other rare and serious adverse events have been observed with varying degrees of evidence for causation.

 Events that may occur in acute overdose are rare, and include kidney failure and seizure.
 Susceptible groups of patients, such as children and the elderly, are at greater risk of adverse reactions during therapeutic use.

 Ofloxacin, like some other fluoroquinolones, may inhibit drug-metabolizing enzymes, and thereby increase blood levels of other drugs such as cyclosporine, theophylline, and warfarin, among others.
 These increased blood levels may result in a greater risk of side effects.

 Careful monitoring of serum glucose is advised when ofloxacin or other fluorquinolones are used by people who are taking sulfonylurea antidiabetes drugs.

 The concomitant administration of a nonsteroidal anti-inflammatory drug with a quinolone, including ofloxacin, may increase the risk of central nervous system stimulation and convulsive seizures.

 The fluoroquinolones have been shown to increase the anticoagulant effect of acenocoumarol, anisindione, and dicumarol.
 Additionally, the risk of cardiotoxicity and arrhythmias is increased when co-administered with drugs such as dihydroquinidine barbiturate, quinidine, and quinidine barbiturate.

 Current or past treatment with oral corticosteroids is associated with an increased risk of Achilles tendon rupture, especially in elderly patients who are also taking the fluoroquinolones.